mpflynnx/beginning-c-plus-plus-programming/docs/section12.md

 #### Comparing the data pointers point to

-- Determine if two pointer point to the same data
+- Determine if two pointers point to the same data
-- Use dereference operator (*) on pointer to compare data pointed to
+- Use dereference operator (*) on pointers to compare data pointed to

 ```c
     int x {123};